-There are two ways to apply EMG sensors to the examinee, depending on whether you use triode electrodes attached directly to the sensor, or individual electrodes attached to extender cables that connect to the sensor.
+There are two ways to apply EMG sensors to the examinee, depending on whether you use triode electrodes attached directly to the sensor, or strip electrodes attached to an extender cable that connects to the sensor.
 Both methods are shown here.